TheThingsNetwork/docs/_includes/node-js/api.md

 See the [Node.js Buffer reference](https://nodejs.org/api/buffer.html#buffer_class_buffer) for different ways to create a buffer.
 The client will call [`Buffer.toString('base64')`](https://nodejs.org/api/buffer.html#buffer_buf_tostring_encoding_start_end) before publishing the message to The Things Network's MQTT broker.

-All these examples result in the same payload being send:
+All these examples result in the same base64 payload `'SGk='` sent to the network:

 ```js
 // Create buffer from a hex string